-Erik Assadourian, Senior Fellow, Director of Transforming Cultures Project, Co-Director: State of the World 2013 and 2012
+Erik Assadourian, Senior Fellow & Director of the Transforming Cultures Project

-Erik Assadourian is a Senior Fellow at the Worldwatch Institute, where he has studied cultural change, consumerism, economic degrowth, ecological ethics, corporate responsibility, and sustainable communities over the past 11 years.
-Erik has directed two editions of Vital Signs and four editions of State of the World, including State of the World 2013.
+Erik Assadourian is a Senior Fellow at the Worldwatch Institute, where he has studied cultural change, consumerism, sustainability education, economic degrowth, ecological ethics, corporate responsibility, and sustainable communities over the past 15 years.
+Erik has directedtwo editions of Vital Signs and five editions of State of the World, including the upcoming State of the World 2017.

-Erik also directs Worldwatch’s Yardfarmers project and Transforming Cultures project, which explores innovative new ways to intentionally and proactively transform cultural norms so that living sustainably feels as natural as living as a consumer feels today.
-Through this project, Erik directed State of the World 2010: Transforming Cultures: From Consumerism to Sustainability and designed Catan: Oil Springs, an eco-educational scenario for the popular board game Settlers of Catan.
+Erik also directs Worldwatch Institute’s Transforming Cultures Project, which focuses on how we can transform cultures so that living sustainably feels as natural as living as a consumer feels today.
+Through this project, Erik directed State of the World 2010: Transforming Cultures: From Consumerism to Sustainability.
+He then designed Catan: Oil Springs, an eco-educational scenario for the popular board game Settlers of Catan.
+After that he created Yardfarmers,a reality TV show concept and transmedia project to help prepare American millennials for an era of degrowth, by encouraging them to convert America’s 40 million acres of lawns into smallholder farms or “yardfarms.”
+Currently, Erik is leading a new effort around rethinking education for life on a changing planet.
+This EarthEd initiative will be the focus of State of the World 2017.

-Over the years he has been interviewed by media around the world and has traveled extensively to communicate his research findings.
-Before joining Worldwatch, Erik learned environmental organizing as a fellow with Green Corps, and worked as a Toxics and Environmental Health Field Organizer with U.S. PIRG.
+Over the years Erik has been interviewed by media around the world and has given numerous presentations to communicate his research findings.
+Before joining Worldwatch, Erik learned environmental organizing as a fellow with Green Corps.
 He graduated from Dartmouth College with majors in Psychology and Religion modified with Anthropology.

 - “Building an Enduring Environmental Movement” in State of the World 2013 (Island Press, 2013)